Business Reputation: The Traits That Define Your Company’s Character

 Show Company Character With Reputation Management

 In your digital storefront, use your business’ strongest characteristics to your advantage.
-Share success stories of customers and employees alike by encouraging online reviews via sites such as Yelp and Glassdoor.
+Share success stories of customers and employees alike by encouraging online reviews via sites such as Google and Glassdoor.
 Meanwhile, polish off any smears caused by negative press.
 These are just some of the tactics that Reputation Sciences experts have mastered over the years to help businesses thrive in an online world.